Davidson's 11th-inning single sends Sox past Indians 5-4

 Narvaez hit a solo homer in the third while Moncada had a two-run double in the second.
 Garcia's RBI single gave Chicago a first-inning lead.

 Tomlin has started twice in the last week.
-Indians manager Terry Francona has juggled his rotation to get Corey Kluber and Carlos Carrasco in line to pitch the first two games of the Division Series that begins Oct.
+Francona has juggled his rotation to get Corey Kluber and Carlos Carrasco in line to pitch the first two games of the Division Series that begins Oct.
 5.

 TRAINER'S ROOM